GEORGE MASON LAW & ECONOMICS CENTER

 Park City, UT

-ApplyThe Law & Economics Center at George Mason University Antonin Scalia Law School, invites applications for the Seventeenth Law Institute for Economics Professors to be held at the Grand Summit Hotel in Park City, Utah.
-The program will run from Sunday, June 1 to Friday, June 13, 2025.
+The Law & Economics Center at George Mason University Antonin Scalia Law School held its Seventeenth Law Institute for Economics Professors at The Grand Summit Hotel in Park City, Utah from Sunday, June 1 to Friday, June 13, 2025.

-The Law Institute for Economics Professors provides professors with an introduction to basic legal research methods, legal procedures and substantive areas of the law.
+The Law Institute for Economics Professors provided professors with an introduction to basic legal research methods, legal procedures and substantive areas of the law.
 The time-tested program that launched the LEC in 1974 counts many of today’s leading scholars in law and economics among its five decades of alumni.
-The objective of the Institute is to help economists bring greater policy relevance to their teaching and scholarship.
+The objective of the Institute was to help economists bring greater policy relevance to their teaching and scholarship.

 More than 370 economics and business professors worldwide have attended the Law Institute.
 Alumni credit the Institute with providing them with insights leading to new research, new courses and new alliances with law and other professors.